Updated: 6 Aug 2020 at 14:57

 What should I do if I think I have the symptoms of, or have had close contact with someone who has had, COVID-19?

-For the latest information on symptoms, what you should do and how long you should self-isolate, see the “staying at home information” from NHS UK.
+For the latest information on symptoms, what you should do and how long you should self-isolate, see the “staying at home information” from the NHS:

 If I have to self-isolate, will I be paid?